simp/rubygem-simp-cli/lib/simp/cli/config/scenarios/README.md

   - Never ask the user for information that can be derived automatically.
     Instead, silently determine the value for the user.
   - Don't log information about automatically determined settings, as this is super confusing to the user.
-This should be true not only to `simp config` runs with full queries, but, if possible, runs using answers files for which there may be no queries at all.
+This should be true not only for `simp config` runs with full queries, but, if possible, runs using answers files for which there may be no queries at all.